-- B. (19:11-21) Christ's Second Coming encourages believers under persecution that Christ will be Ultimate Victor. - 1.
-(19:11-16) Christ returns to the earth accompanied by angels and saints in great power to right the wrongs committed by the Antichrist and False Prophet and show Himself the Sovereign King of kings and Lord of lords.
+- B. Christ's Second Coming encourages believers under persecution that Christ will be Ultimate Victor (19:11-21). - 1.
+Christ will powerfully return with angels and saints as Sovereign King of kings and Lord of lords to right the wrongs of the Antichrist and False Prophet (19:11-16).

-2. (19:17-21) Christ proves Himself Ultimate Victor by defeating the Antichrist, False Prophet, and their armies at the Battle of Armageddon to encourage believers persecuted by enemies.
+2. Christ will defeat the Antichrist, False Prophet, and their armies at the Battle of Armageddon as Ultimate Victor to encourage believers persecuted by them (19:17-21).